gogatekeeper/gatekeeper/docs/content/_index.md

    id token for logging out, in case of code flow this is gathered automatically from id token cookie.
 In case of `--no-redirects=true` you have to pass id token in authorization header.

+### Logout endpint authentication

+Authentication on logout handler is enabled by default.
+In some cases however you might need to accept expired (but valid) id token, e.g. when using `--enable-logout-redirect-uri` and enabling front-channel-logout in keycloak you want to call front-channel-logout-url even when your id token already expired.
+To disable logout authentication (ID token signature is still verified) you can use option `--enable-logout-auth`.

 ### Session logout

 Many times there are cases when you have multiple applications (multiple keycloak clients for gatekeeper) and you would